FalkoKa/Shop-Inventory/README.md

 [Live Preview](https://shopinventoryapp.onrender.com/)

-A basic CRUD App built with Node and Express JS.
+A basic SSR CRUD App built with Node, Express JS and EJS (as a view engine).
 Displaying shop inventory, structured in catogories.

 New users have to be approved by the admin first before being able to create categories or items.